mchen725/DD_APM/README.md

 <img src='docs/memory_and_Parallelizability.png' width=800>

 Moreover, our method also exhibits an interesting and practical **parallelizability for dataset distillation**.
-Specifically, it can divide the generation of a synthetic dataset and allocate it to multiple workers for parallel execution without compromising effectiveness.
+That is, it can divide the generation of a synthetic dataset and allocate it to multiple workers for parallel execution without compromising effectiveness.
+Please refer to our paper for more details.

 ### Getting Started